yegor256/blog/static/talks.md

 <div class="talk-event"/>
 <aside class="venue-rate green">B-</aside>
 <img src="https://i.ytimg.com/vi/3dJP_LtUGgg/mqdefault.jpg" class="past-talk" alt="SLC DevOpsDays 2016"/>
-Eight Maturity Levels of Continuous Integration;
+8 Maturity Levels of Continuous Integration;
 Salt Lake City DevOpsDays;
-Salt Lake City, USA;
+Salt Lake City, UT, USA;
 15 June 2016;
 [slides](http://www.slideshare.net/YegorBugayenko/eight-maturity-levels-of-continuous-integration),
 [video](https://www.youtube.com/watch?v=3dJP_LtUGgg).
 There were about 250 people with just one track and a pretty good organization, even though the budget was rather low.
 I liked the event and the audience.
-However, the venue was not comfortable at all (it was literally a church).
+However, the venue was not comfortable at all (It was literally a church).

 <div class="talk-event"/>
 <aside class="venue-rate green">B</aside>
 <img src="https://i.ytimg.com/vi/6hOBfjJ2bpw/mqdefault.jpg" class="past-talk" alt="JavaDay 2016"/>
-Java vs OOP;
+Java vs. OOP;
 [JavaDay 2016](http://javaday.by/);
 Minsk, Belarus;
 11 June 2016;
 [slides](http://www.slideshare.net/YegorBugayenko/java-vs-oop),
 [photos](https://www.facebook.com/javadayby/photos/?tab=album&amp;album_id=1060019404063727),
 [video](https://www.youtube.com/watch?v=6hOBfjJ2bpw).
-It was a surprisingly well organized one-day event with over 300 attendees, two tracks, and inexpensive entry ticket ($75).
-Even though their budget was rather low they paid for travel and hotel and invited speakers mostly from abroad.
-The audience was well prepared for my talk, I've got many questions right after the presenation and during the rest of the day.
-However, the venue was not really comfortable and the content was mostly outdated.
+It was a surprisingly well-organized one-day event with more than 300 attendees, two tracks, and an inexpensive entry ticket ($75).
+Even though the budget was rather low, they paid for travel and hotel, and invited speakers mostly from abroad.
+The audience was well-prepared for my talk, and I got many questions right after the presentation and throughout the rest of the day.
+However, the venue was not really comfortable, and the content was mostly outdated.

 <div class="talk-event"/>
 <aside class="venue-rate green">A+</aside>